Send Feedback

 • q only reads the size and time files (ignoring price, ex, etc.)

-This technique allows you to analyze datasets that are much larger than your physical memory.
-You can query a 10TB database on a laptop with 16GB of RAM, provided you perform an aggregation or only ask for a subset of the columns and dates at any one time.
+This technique lets you analyze datasets much larger than your physical memory.
+For example, you can query a 10 TB database on a laptop with 16 GB of RAM if you aggregate the data or request only a subset of columns or dates at a time.

 Performance

-Kdb+ isn't just a database; it is fundamentally a vector processing engine.
+KDB-X isn't just a database; it is fundamentally a vector processing engine.
 Its performance comes from its ability to treat data as contiguous blocks of memory, allowing it to leverage modern CPU features and massive parallelization.

 Hardware acceleration (SIMD)

-At its core, kdb+ is optimized for SIMD (Single Instruction, Multiple Data).
+At its core, q is optimized for SIMD (Single Instruction, Multiple Data).
 This allows the CPU to perform the same operation (like addition or multiplication) on multiple data points in a single clock cycle.
 When you add two columns in q, you aren't just looping; you are engaging the hardware's vector lanes.

 Parallel processing

-Kdb+ can distribute workloads across multiple CPU cores.
+KDB-X can distribute workloads across multiple CPU cores.
 By starting your q process with the -s flag, you enable secondary threads:

 $ q /tmp/kdbdb -s 4 # Enable 4 secondary threads for parallel execution